Portrayals of Alice in Wonderland: Manga and anime

 In the sequel series Cardcaptor Sakura Clear Card, Akiho Shinomoto invites Sakura Kinomoto and Tomoyo Daidouji to her home to visit her library, where Akiho picks up a book titled Alice in Clockland.

-In July 30, 2011 Alice in the Country of Hearts under by: Asahi Production Produce by & Yutaka Ōhashi and Directed by Hideaki Ōba.
+In July 30, 2011 Alice in the Country of Hearts was released.

-Voice of Alice Liddell by: Rie Kugimiya.

 Video games

 She appears in Atlus' 1992 video game Shin Megami Tensei as a mini-boss, and has since become a staple demon in the Megami Tensei series.
 Her appearance and abilities are based on Carrol's character and popular media depictions, while her violent behavior and demeanor are said to be based on a European legend used to scare unruly children into behaving.
 The myth describes a deceased girl's spirit, who kills misbehaving children so that they can be friends in death.

 In the 2000 PC game American McGee's Alice, Alice is portrayed as an older, dark-brown haired girl with emerald green eyes.
 In the game, Alice is a tortured young woman, who at a young age was orphaned when her parents and her sister were burned alive in an accidental fire caused by her cat Dinah.
 Afterward, she falls into a catatonic state, and is condemned to Rutledge's Asylum for treatment.
 There she remains for many years, faced with her own survivor's guilt and the mistreatment of patients in the mental hospitals of the time.
 Then, the White Rabbit arrives in her cell and tells her she must return to Wonderland and save the creatures there from the tyrannical Queen of Hearts.
 By doing so, she not only saves Wonderland, but her own sanity.

 In the 2011 sequel, Alice: Madness Returns, Alice is again tormented by hallucinations of a corrupted Wonderland, being destroyed by the mysterious Infernal Train and increasingly blending with reality.
 Throughout the game, she battles the mysterious Ruin, a mark of the Train's influence on Alice's mind, while struggling to piece together her repressed memories of the fire that killed her parents and sister.
 The second game gives her last name as "Liddell," which is the last name of the little girl rumored to have inspired Alice.
 American McGee's Alice has Susie Brann voicing the titular character.